Davidgar0691/Davidgar0691/README.md

 ## About Me
 I am a cybersecurity professional with a strong passion for defending and protecting systems, anticipating threats, and ensuring compliance with industry standards.
-With over 7 years of IT experience and recent academic achievements in cybersecurity, I am excited to contribute to secure and innovative environments.
+With 10 years of IT experience and recent academic achievements in cybersecurity, I am excited to contribute to secure and innovative environments.

 ## Below is a collection of my academic achievements, professional certifications, hands-on technical experience, and cybersecurity projects I am working on or improving.
 Included are my degrees, industry-recognized certifications, examples of academic work, and highlights of my TryHackMe cybersecurity training.
 Please explore the attachments for additional details.